| Listed Buildings | |

 by using available statutory powers, by offering advice to owners

-THE DISTRICT PLANNING AUTHORITY PLACES A HIGH PRIORITY
+and by grant-aid for works of repair.
+PROTECTION OF HISTORIC BUILDINGS POLICY HB1 THE DISTRICT PLANNING AUTHORITY PLACES A HIGH PRIORITY

 ON PROTECTING THE CHARACTER AND APPEARANCE OF ALL BUILDINGS OF ARCHITECTURAL